rajsandilya/Capstone/README.md

  * GPPC : Generic Product Packaging Code
     * 8 character code, The first five characters are random and last three represent Package Description, Package Size, Package Size unit of Measure, Package Quantity and Unit Dose / Unit of Use Packaging Code
  * What is the difference between GPID and GPPC grouping from MDDB dataset?
-    * GPPC is a subset of GPID group ( A group of NDCs )
+    * GPPC is a subset of GPID group ( A group of drugs with unique NDCs )
     * Both GPID and GPPC represent the same Generic drug, it's form and strength.
     * The only difference is GPPC contians packing information: size & codes.
     * A GPID can contain many NDCs with different GPPCs.